Hycord/seniorstudios-application-backend/README.md

 To deploy the project locally with docker you will still need to follow steps 1-2 of "Local Development" however you should just be able to type "docker build . -t backend" to build the project and "docker run backed" to run it once you've configured your database settings appropriately.

-You can also use "docker compose up" to start both redis and mariadb locally then "npm run build && npm run start" or "npm run dev" after configuring environment variables
+You can also use "docker compose up" to start both redis and mariadb locally then "npm run build && npm run start" or "npm run dev" after configuring environment variables-

 ## API Documentation